sailoog/openplotter-documentation/en/getting_started.md

 http://sailoog.dozuki.com/Guide/Downloading+and+Installing+OpenPlotter+RPI/4

-Or buy our SD card with OpenPlotter RPI ready to run:
+Or buy our plug and play SD card with OpenPlotter RPI ready to run:

 http://www.sailoog.com/shop-category/openplotter